 Measuring the gender gap requires set indicators.
-[For21] has been proposed economy, health, education and politics.
-And in United Nations7 there are indicators used to measure disparities such as laws, education, maternal mortality, political participation, poverty, domestic work, gender parity in the work, to access to the economy, youth issues (access to studies and/or work), violence against women, climate justice, access to the justice, health, ...
+Global Gender Gap Report [CPSZ22] has been proposed economy, health, education and politics.
+The United Nations site7 is showing indicators to measure disparities such as laws, education, maternal mortality, political participation, poverty, domestic work, gender parity in the work, to access to the economy, youth issues (access to studies and/or work), violence against women, climate justice, access to the justice, health, etc.

 It's possible to make impactful decisions on an issue through research results that have taken these indicators into consideration.
-For example, [MKSF+10] concluded that making affirmations about ethical values reduced the gender achievement gap in colleges.
+For example, Miyake and other authors [MKSF+10] concluded that making affirmations about ethical values reduced the gender achievement gap in colleges.

-Measuring the gender gap in social research, such as the survey.
-For example, in [Bim00] presented two factors affecting the gender gap on the Internet (access and use) by socioeconomic and gender reasons in a survey that collect data over several years.
-Internet access is vital to today's in the economy, education.
-[RRGBD16] is using a survey of 2000 contributors.
+Related to measuring the gender gap in social research, Bimber [Bim00] presented two factors affecting the gender gap on the Internet (access and use) by socioeconomic and gender reasons in a survey that collect data over several years.